kuzzleio/documentation/src/sdk-reference/js/6/index/set-auto-refresh/index.md

 Without a refresh after a write request, the documents may not be immediately visible in search.

 <div class="alert alert-info">
-A refresh operation comes with some performance costs.
+A refresh operation comes with performance costs.
 While forcing the autoRefresh can be convenient on a development or test environment, we recommend that you avoid using it in production or at least carefully monitor its implications before using it.
 </div>